-- Gross Asset Value (GAV): this it the value of the portfolio according to its most recent external valuation by an independent expert.
+- Gross Asset Value (GAV): this is the value of the portfolio according to its most recent external valuation by an independent expert.
 This figure is used to determine the value generated as a result of the Group's management of its asset portfolio.
-See Note 6 of these consolidated annual accounts.
+See Note 7 of these condensed consolidated interim statements.

 - Financial leveraging ratio: calculated as financial debt / (financial debt plus equity).
 This figure allows the Management to assess levels of borrowing at the Group, given that the Group's main capital management objectives are to ensure long and short-term financial stability, the positive performance of Árima Real Estate SOCIMI, S.A.'s share and the appropriate financing of investments.
-See Note 3.2 of these consolidated annual accounts.
+See Note 3.2 of these condensed consolidated interim statements.